Ack Attack: History

 The first land-speed record for a motorcycle was unofficially set in the early 1900s by Glenn Curtiss in Yonkers, New York.
 His recorded speed was 64 mph.
 Curtiss continued to push the limits of speed at the time, and by 1907 he had more than doubled his own record, setting a new mark of 136.27 mph.
 This record stood for more than 20 years.

 It was not until 1930, in Arpajon, France, that Curtiss's record was officially eclipsed when Joseph S. Wright rode 137.23 mph on his motorcycle.

 From the 1930s through the mid-1950s a number of motorcycle riders pushed their motorcycles to set new land-speed records at different locations (mostly in Europe).
-By 1956, when riders began to flirt with, and ultimately exceed, the 200-mph mark, the record-setting attempts were taking place at the Bonneville Salt Flats in Utah.
+By 1956, when riders began to near, and ultimately exceed, the 200-mph mark, the record-setting attempts were taking place at the Bonneville Salt Flats in Utah.

 Bonneville has remained the location for record-breaking attempts to this day.
 A number of motorcycles have taken advantage of the area's fast conditions to push the land-speed record higher and higher.
 In 1975, Don Vesco became the first rider to set a record exceeding 300 mph on his Yamaha motorcycle.

 Between 2006 and 2010, the TOP 1 Ack Attack and the BUB Seven streamliner have gone back and forth with the motorcycle land-speed record on five occasions.
 The current mark, recorded in the 2012 edition of the Guinness World Records, stands at 376.363 mph, set by the Ack Attack on September 25, 2010.

-In August 2017, Mike Akatiff brought the Ack Attack to the largest salt flats in the world at Salar de Uyuni, Bolivia to attempt another record-breaking run and achieve the team’s goal of becoming the first motorcycle to break the 400-mph barrier.
+In August 2017, Mike Akatiff brought the Ack Attack to the largest salt flats in the world at Salar de Uyuni, Bolivia to attempt another record-breaking run and achieve the team's goal of becoming the first motorcycle to break the 400-mph barrier.
 While the team didn't set the record on this attempt, they intend to return to Bolivia in the future for another run at 400 mph and beyond.